cognitedata/cognite-sdk-python/docs/source/index.rst

 Examples
 ^^^^^^^^
-Examples on using the Cognite Data Platform in Python can be found `here <https://github.com/cognitedata/cognite-python-docs>`__.
+You can find examples of using Cognite Data Fusion in Python `here <https://github.com/cognitedata/cognite-python-docs>`__.
-This github repository contains a collection of scripts and Jupyter Notebooks explaining how to use the platform to perform different tasks.
+The GitHub repository has a collection of scripts and Jupyter Notebooks that explain how to perform different tasks in CDF.